MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-glossary.md

 ## Security group

 A method by which you can organize users and other domain objects to simplify administration of permissions and access.
-Azure DevOps and TFS support a number of default security groups as well as the ability to create custom groups.
+Azure DevOps  support a number of default security groups as well as the ability to create custom groups.
 To learn more, see [About permissions and groups](about-permissions.md).

 ## Security role